monish-khatri/fcm-push-notification/README.md

 ## Installation guide

-You can setup the Security Headers by following given steps in [Installation guide](INSTALLATION.md).
+You can setup the Push Notification by following given steps in [Installation guide](INSTALLATION.md).

 ## Contributing
 Pull requests and feedback are very welcome :)